juntao/arenztopia/content/news/Issue 16.md

 ## Huge new oil deposit found
 by Tony Yuan

 Sar Basin-On Wednesday, an oil platform hit upon a gigantic underground pool of oil on the north edge of the Sar Basin, a large underwater plain some 40 miles out from the coast.
 The oil platform, which was built in 2016 and chistened the Haruga, pumped in oil for over two hours before calling it a day.
 Research ships have determined that the huge resovior holds at least 10 billion gallons of oil, making it the second-largest oil resovoir ever found in Arenztopia.
 Arenztopia Oil Conglemerate (AOC) is expected to claim the northern side of the resovoir, while ArenzIro is expected to claim the southeast corner.
 The southwest corner may go to Iroil AZ, but that is not confirmed.
+The central area will be open to anybody.

 ## Sports
 by Sam-Louis Alrocaet